 Fragile X syndrome is the most common monogenic inherited cause of intellectual disability.
-In contrast to other diseases with X-linked recessive inheritance, fragile X syndrome shows healthy male carriers and in some of the female patients symptoms are as severe as in males.
+In contrast to other diseases with X-linked recessive inheritance, fragile X syndrome shows healthy male carriers, and in some of the female patients, symptoms are as severe as in males.
 The incidence of affected males is estimated to be 1:5164 according to a 2009 study.

 The cause of fragile X syndrome is a CGG triplet repeat expansion in the non-translated 5′ region of the FMR1 gene on the long arm of the X chromosome.
-The most common normal alleles in the general population have a length of 29-30 CGG repeats.
+The most frequent normal alleles in the general population have a length of 29-30 CGG repeats.
 Alleles in the range of 45 to 54 repeats are defined as gray zone alleles (EMQN ring trials).
 Some instability is already present at this repeat count, regardless of the sex of the carrier; however, expansion to a full mutation in one generation has not yet been observed in this range.